PRESS AREA

 Demo Download

-Our demo introduces players to the virtual world of Biskaabiiyaang through an orientation campsite area and trail.
-While Biskaabiiyaang will be an online, multi-user virtual world, the demo is self-contained on your computer and does not require an internet connection to run.
+Please note that while Biskaabiiyaang will be an online, multi-user virtual world, the demo is self-contained on your computer and does not require an internet connection to run.